JacqsLabz/Sims4-Skye-Story/1-GettingStarted/00-index.md

 Next we got some plants going, oversized lectuce and some stuff from some seed packs.

 ![](05-30-22_5-30-54%C2%A0AM.png)
-The bar owner & her husband were the whole welcome wagon.
+The bar owner & her husband were all we got for the welcome wagon.

 ![](05-30-22_5-42-00%C2%A0AM.png)
 I started getting her out to meet everyone & get started on doing favors.